BUS 210: Business Analytics I

 Exams

-Exam dates are provided in the schedule.
+Exam dates are listed in the course schedule.
 No make-up exams will be given.
-Each exam will involve a mix of mechanical skills and conceptual reasoning.
-The best possible preparation is regular attendance and completion of assigned homework and reading.
+Each exam will test a combination of mechanical skills and conceptual understanding.
+The best way to prepare is by regularly attending class and completing all assigned homework and readings.

 Homework, Quizzes & Class Work